AI is Already Outperforming Humans in Image Analysis, Here’s What That Means for All of Us

 Okay, here’s one that honestly gave me chills.
 Researchers discovered that an AI system could determine a person’s gender just by analyzing a photo of their eyes.

-Not their face.
-Not their features.
-Just the eye region.
+Not their face, fot their features, just the eye region.

 And here’s the kicker: doctors and researchers still don’t fully understand what cues the AI is using.
 It’s picking up on some kind of subtle signal or pattern that humans haven’t identified yet.